INMAS-Math/INMAS-Math.github.io/README.md

 with a reliable source of talent.

 To accomplish its goals, INMAS created two hub-and-spoke networks in distinct geographic regions.
-The spokes connect the hub universities to nodes, which are nearby institutions having sizable PhD production.
+The spokes connect hub universities to nodes, which are nearby institutions having sizable PhD production.
 The network also included the Math Alliance.
 The hubs organized systematic training programs on both technical and professional skills, to better prepare students for productive industrial internships.